supervisely/developer-portal/getting-started/command-line-interface/cli-tool/README.md

 # Introduction

-This documentation guides you through the usage of the new Supervisely CLI tool, designed to manage your Supervisely instance.
+This documentation guides you through the usage of the new Enterprise CLI tool, designed to manage your Supervisely instance.
 CLI consists of two parts: the CLI itself and the daemon.
 The CLI is a command-line tool that you can use to manage the daemon.
 The daemon is a system service that runs on your machine and performs the necessary actions on your instance.

 {% hint style="info" %}